Livingstone Online Project Documents

 This section of Livingstone Online makes a significant portion of our day-to-day project documents publicly available.
 The documents, created during the development of LEAP: The Livingstone Online Enrichment and Access Project, have been carefully selected to be as representative (and comprehensive) as possible and encompass all aspects of our work, including team meetings, digitization, data management, transcription, website development, and dissemination.
 Together the documents track every step of our research and capture, in intimate terms, the many dimensions of our international collaboration.

 Note: Interested users will also find the project documents embedded in the two-part project history of LEAP, where the narrative sets the creation of these documents in a broader context.

 Livingstone's mail bag, given to H.M.
 Stanley, c.1872.
 Copyright David Livingstone Centre (National Museums of Scotland, photographer).
 May not be reproduced without the express written consent of the National Trust for Scotland, on behalf of the Scottish National Memorial to David Livingstone Trust (David Livingstone Centre).

 The Entire LEAP Document Collection Top ⤴

-Download The Entire LEAP Document Collection (560 MB) of a series of organized subdirectories containing several hundred files that together encompass every aspect of LEAP research.
+Download The Entire LEAP Document Collection (1 GB) of a series of organized subdirectories containing hundreds of files that together encompass every aspect of LEAP research.